 - Always check mobile – While your site might look great on desktop, you MUST check everything on mobile to make sure the experience is just as great.

 - Make sure your not highlighting products that are out of stock or that lead to broken links or 404 pages – especially when you’re paying to drive people to this page.

 - Set time restrictions on call extensions so customers aren’t calling when you are closed.

 - Relevance is KEY.
 Including a sitelink for home furniture on an ad when someone is searching for patio furniture doesn’t mean someone is interested.
 Take the time to make sure links are relevant for each user.

 - Give users more than one choice, especially for an e-commerce website.

 All of these can be avoided if you take the time to make sure your ad is relevant, links are working, and it looks good on a mobile device.
-What’s even more scary is that since this ISN’T a “landing page”, that means their organic traffic is getting this same user experience.
+What’s even scarier is that since this ISN’T a “landing page”, that means their organic traffic is getting this same user experience.

 You’re spending money to try and get more customers, you cannot simply set up an ad and not make sure it’s working.
 Take the extra 15 minutes to ensure the experience allows people to easily purchase what you’re offering.
 Otherwise, you’re going to waste a ton of money on paid advertising.